surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ## Effect algorithms

-Surge has 8 effect units which each can run one of the 10 provided algorithms.
+Surge XT has 8 effect units which each can run one of the 10 provided algorithms.

 <br/>